 More hands to work on their farms and more future warriors who could bring them more wealth.
 However, for all this to be possible, a Viking man needed a strong woman who would be able to give birth to his heir and take care of their household.
 On the other hand, Viking women needed a husband who would respect and protect them in the harsh times in which they lived.

-When it comes to premarital negotiations, they started with a potential groom accompanied by influential people from his community coming to the house of the future bride, offering marriage.
+When it came to premarital negotiations, they started with a potential groom accompanied by influential people from his community coming to the house of the future bride, offering marriage.
 In most situations, Viking women didn't have any choice as the marriage was approved by their family.
 When the girl's parents agree to the marriage proposal, they would negotiate the "price of the bride" with the groom.

 Let's go back to wedding planning.